buenolas/todo-list/README.md

 3. **Open `index.html` in your preferred browser**.

+Or you can visit the website clicking [here](https://buenolas.github.io/todo-list/)

 ## Usage
 - **Add Task**: Type your task in the input field and press Enter to add it to the list.
 - **Remove Task**: Click the "X" button next to a task to remove it.